-Electric utilities are subject to continuing environmental regulation.
-Various environmental permits and approvals from state and federal agencies are necessary in order to operate the Power Supply System.
+Electric utilities are subject to evolving environmental regulation.
+Various environmental permits and approvals from state and federal agencies are necessary to operate the Power Supply System.
 To date, MEAN reports that all environmental permits and approvals necessary for the operation of the Power Supply System have been obtained.
 However, federal, state and local standards and procedures that regulate the environmental impact of electric utilities are subject to change.
 These changes may arise from continuing legislative, regulatory and judicial action regarding such standards and procedures.
-Consequently, there is no assurance that the Power Supply System and the utility facilities owned or operated by the Participants will remain subject to the regulations currently in effect, will always be in compliance with future regulations or will always be able to obtain all required operating permits.
+Consequently, there is no assurance that the Power Supply System and the utility facilities owned or operated by the Total Requirements Participants will remain subject to the regulations currently in effect, will always be in compliance with future regulations, will not be required to undertake significant capital improvements to achieve compliance, or will always be able to obtain all required operating permits.
 An inability to comply with environmental standards could result in reduced operating levels or the complete shutdown of individual electric generating units not in compliance.